About Levels of Government

-How has Local Government changed the way it works?
+How has the UK Local Government changed the way it works?

-The Coalition Government has promoted a Localism agenda with new legislation.
-Local groups or town and parish councils can now bid to run services, for example take over a local library, or acquire public buildings that are no longer needed or draw up their own local development plan.
+The 2010 Coalition Government promoted a Localism agenda with new legislation.
+Local groups or town and parish councils were able to bid to run services.
+For example, they could take over a local library, or acquire public buildings that were no longer needed or draw up their own local development plan.
 Local authorities have had to learn to work at the neighbourhood level and help these groups.